 Waiting for Spring in the Miniature Garden.

 So, what to do?
 We need to appease our inner gardener.
 It’s spring.
-Here are some ideas to get you gardening.
+Here are some ideas to get you inspired to do some gardening – even when the weather isn’t great.

 Rain is Good